 director: in the case of an internally managed listed entity, a director of the entity and, in the case of an externally managed listed entity, a director of the responsible entity.

-disclose: in relation to information, means to include the information in the entity's annual report or on its website.
+disclose: when used in a recommendation, means to include the information in the entity's annual report or on its website.